Set up subscriptions so customers can buy the same product on a recurring basis.

 Does ShipStation work with subscription products?

 Yes.
-Since each subscription renewal creates a new order, you can use ShipStation to manage shipping for these products.
+Because each subscription renewal creates a new order, you can use ShipStation to manage shipping for these products.

 I use a third-party service to manage subscriptions.
 How can I switch to Squarespace?